philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 ```
 This script will output a series of 12 plots: Positive Strand Read Counts, Negative Strand Read Counts, Positive Strand Minor AF, Negative Strand Minor AF, Strand Bias 1, Strand Bias 2, Strand Bias 3, HWE P Value, Base Quality P Value, Mapping Quality P Value, Edge P Value, and Het Stat P Value.

 These plots, along with the PCA plots (created in step.
-9), will help us to determine the final beagle file parameters needeed.
+9), helped us to determine the final beagle file parameters needeed.
 If you are not satisfied with the plots, return to the `mkBGL.sbatch` script and modify the filters at this time.
 Continue to change the settings until you are satisfied.

 ---